freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-283-integer-sided-triangles-for-which-the--areaperimeter-ratio-is-integral/index.md

 ---
-title: Problem 283: Integer sided triangles for which the  area/perimeter ratio is integral
+title: Integer sided triangles for which the  area/perimeter ratio is integral
 ---
 ## Problem 283: Integer sided triangles for which the  area/perimeter ratio is integral